McDonald’s Resume Sample

-Use the reverse chronological for your McDonald’s resume format.
+The best resume format for a McDonald’s resume is the chronological.
 Experience is important in this type of job and unless otherwise specified, no licenses or certifications are required to work in a fast food restaurant.

-You will notice the way we arranged our sample format for McDonald’s resume:
+You will notice the way we arranged our sample format this way:

 - Contact Information